-- 124. The minimum requirements and methodology for calculating the risk-weighted amount of equity exposures under the PD/LGD approach are the same as those for the foundation IRB approach for corporate exposures, except that: - (i) the EAD in respect of an equity exposure should be determined in accordance with paragraphs 132 to 134; - (ii) if the AI has an equity exposure to a corporate but does not have a debt exposure to that corporate such that the AI does not have sufficient information on the corporate for the application of the prescribed default criteria as set out in the Rules, the AI should calculate the risk-weighted amount of the equity exposure such that: - if the EAD of the AI's equity exposures to the corporate is not more than 15% of the AI's total equity exposures, the AI calculates the risk-weighted amount of the equity exposure by multiplying the EAD of the exposure by the product of the risk-weight as derived from using the risk-weight function set out in paragraph 60 (where applicable, adjusted in accordance with paragraph 66 in respect of exposures to SME corporates or in accordance with paragraph 67 in respect of exposures to financial institutions that are subject to the asset value correlation multiplier) and a factor of 1.5; - if the EAD of the AI's equity exposures to the corporate exceeds 15% of the AI's total equity exposures, the AI applies the simple risk-weight method set out in paragraph 122(i); - (iii) an LGD of 90% is assumed for deriving the risk-weight of an equity exposure; and - (iv) M is assumed to be five years. - 125.
-When estimating the PD for an obligor that is highly leveraged or whose assets are predominantly traded assets, ensure such estimate reflects the performance of the obligor's assets based on volatilities calibrated to data from periods of significant financial stress (also see paragraph 83). - 126.
-Hedging for equity exposures under the PD/LGD approach is subject to an LGD of 90% in respect of the exposure to the seller of the hedge.
-For this purpose, equity exposures will be treated as having a five-year maturity. - 127.
-Under the PD/LGD approach, when the sum of UL and EL in respect of an equity exposure results in lesser capital than would be required from application of one of the minimum risk-weights set out in paragraphs 128 and 129, the minimum risk-weights should be used.
-In other words, the minimum risk-weight should be applied, if the risk-weight calculated according to paragraph 124 plus the EL in respect of an equity exposure (i.e. EL for non-defaulted exposures = PD x LGD while EL for defaulted exposures = an AI's best estimate of EL) multiplied by 12.5 is less than the minimum risk-weight applicable to the exposure.
+- 126. The minimum requirements and methodology for calculating the risk-weighted amount of equity exposures under the PD/LGD approach are the same as those for the foundation IRB approach for corporate exposures, except that: - (i) the EAD in respect of an equity exposure should be determined in accordance with paragraph 134; - (ii) if the AI has an equity exposure to a corporate but does not have a debt exposure to that corporate such that the AI does not have sufficient information on the corporate for the application of the prescribed default criteria41 as set out in the Rules, the AI should calculate the risk-weighted amount of the equity exposure such that: - if the EAD of the AI's equity exposures to the corporate is not more than 15% of the AI's total equity exposures, the AI calculates the risk-weighted amount of the equity exposure by multiplying the EAD of the exposure by the product of the risk-weight as derived from using the risk-weight function set out in paragraph 62 (where applicable, adjusted in accordance with paragraph 68 in respect of exposures to SME corporates or in accordance with paragraph 69 in respect of exposures to financial institutions that are subject to the asset value correlation multiplier) and a factor of 1.5; - if the EAD of the AI's equity exposures to the corporate exceeds 15% of the AI's total equity exposures, the AI applies the simple risk-weight method set out in paragraph 124(i); - (iii) an LGD of 90%42 is assumed for deriving the risk-weight of an equity exposure; and - (iv) M is assumed to be five years.

+40 For example, the AI may apply the simple risk-weight method to its non-listed equity exposures while the internal models method to its listed equity exposures.

-&lt;sup>41 In practice, if there are both an equity exposure and a debt exposure to the same counterparty, a default on the debt exposure would thus trigger a simultaneous default for regulatory purposes on the equity exposure.
+41 In practice, if there are both an equity exposure and a debt exposure to the same counterparty, a default on the debt exposure would thus trigger a simultaneous default for regulatory purposes on the equity exposure.

-&lt;sup>42 There is no advanced approach for equity exposures.
+42 There is no advanced approach for equity exposures.